hirune924/uv-dash/README.md

 ## Overview

-UV Dash is a desktop application that makes Python development accessible to everyone.
-Install and run [uv](https://github.com/astral-sh/uv)-managed Python applications with just a few clicks—no terminal or command-line knowledge required.
+UV Dash makes it easy to run and manage Python applications without using the command line.
+From installation and launch to monitoring and secrets management, everything is handled through the GUI for [uv](https://github.com/astral-sh/uv)-based Python apps and shell scripts.

 https://github.com/user-attachments/assets/59c36a02-6f8c-4e6d-9293-e436716d5001